Andrewmoore1551/handbook/lessons/full-stack-build-an-app/index.md

   - Description
   - Address and phone number
   - A list of reviews
-  - The number of upvotes
-  - The number of downvotes.
+  - The average rating
 - As a user, I should be able to anonymously post a new taco restaurant.
 - As a user, I should be able to review an existing restaurant.
-- As a user, I should be able to upvote or downvote a restaurant.
+- As a user, I should be able to rate a restaurant.
-- As a user, I should be able to upvote or downvote a review.

 # Generate a wireframe

-Based on the various user stories we should be able to generate a rough wireframe of the user interface that would support these features.
-We would try to imagine a user experience that would make a usable application that implements the minimum viable product.
+Based on the user stories we should be able to generate a rough wireframe of the user interface that would support these features.
+We would try to imagine a user experience that would make a usable application that implements the "Minimum Viable Product".

 For an application we expect to charge users for, this would be the least amount of features and thus effort for which they would pay us.
 For an application that